auanasgheps/snapraid-aio-script/README.md

 Ignore what you see at OMV GUI > Services > SnapRAID > Diff Script Settings, since it only applies to the plugin's built-in script.
 Also don't forget to remove from scheduling such built-in script.

 # Upgrade
-If you are using a previous version of the script, please move your preferences to the new `script-config.sh`.
-Version 3.0 requires the updated config file and it's likely to happen in the future.
+If you are using a previous version of the script, do not use current config file.
+Please move your preferences to the new `script-config.sh` found in the archive.

 # Known Issues
 - Hard disk spin down does not work: they are immediately woken up.
 The script probably does not handle this correctly while running.